 Brazilian Butt Lift Guide: Frequently Asked Questions

-The Brazilian butt lift — an invasive treatment where a surgeon takes fat from other areas of the body and injects it into the butt — has become an increasingly popular procedure, growing into the most-researched treatment on RealSelf.
+The Brazilian butt lift (BBL) is an invasive procedure in which a surgeon takes a person’s own body fat from other areas and injects it into the buttocks.
+It is an increasingly popular procedure and continues to be one of the most-researched surgeries on RealSelf.

-If you’re considering a BBL to enhance your backside, you probably have a lot of questions.
-We’ve drawn on the expertise of RealSelf doctors to bring you answers to the most frequently asked questions.
+If you’re considering a BBL, you probably have many questions.
+We’ve asked RealSelf doctors experienced with the procedure to answer the most frequently asked questions.

 In This Overview:What Is a Brazilian Butt Lift?